Skip to main content

 • Alice clues Bob number 2, touching slot 1, slot 2, and slot 3.

 • Bob knows that since all of the 3's are already played, this might be a Trash Chop Move.
-If this is the case, slot 1 is focused, and he should discard that card, and then chop move slot 4 and slot 5.
+If this is the case, he should discard slot 3, and then chop move slot 4 and slot 5.

 • However, Bob also knows that it is near the end of the game and there are no cards left to chop move, so this interpretation does not make much sense.